ilusha87/netty_guice_demo/README.md

 # netty_guice_demo

-This simiple project aimed to test standard Netty HTTP server functinality along with Guice as a DI framework.<br>
+This simple project aimed to test standard Netty HTTP server functinality along with Guice as a DI framework.<br>
 Netty HTTP server receives income POST request with Customer entity and saves it to the database.
 Then prints out all records from Customer database table.<br><br>
 Gradle was chosen as as automation tool.<br>